IbroDante/TeachRecruitOsun/README.md

 Related Projects:

-EduNg Frontend - The frontend part of the EduNg platform.
+TeachRecruitOsun Frontend - The frontend part of the TeachRecruitOsun platform.
 Licensing:

-EduNg is released under the NG License.
+TeachRecruitOsun is released under the NG License.

-Feel free to explore EduNg, contribute to its development, and join our educational community!
+Feel free to explore TeachRecruitOsun, contribute to its development, and join our educational community!